HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Examples of an anchor piece…

-In this next photo, while there is wall space behind the shelf, it wasn’t suitable for hanging art…
+In this next photo, while there is wall space behind the shelf, it isn’t suitable for hanging art…

 How to create a vignette.
 Open wood shelving with home decor and organizing for entryway.
 Kylie M Interiors Edesign.
 DIY home decorating ideas